 - It is extremely important to be aware that many factors can influence the number and viability of embryos collected: age & weight of embryo donor, light cycle, hormone dosage, transgenic alterations, and genetic background strain.

-- Ideally, female donor mice should be hormoned at 4 weeks of age and weigh about 14-16 grams (for C57BL/6).
+- Ideally, female donor mice should be hormoned between 3-4 weeks-of-age and weigh about 14 grams (for C57BL/6).

 - It is vital to use experienced, proven male breeders.

 - We recommend that you store at least 150 homozygous embryos.
 If heterozygous embryos are frozen, we recommend the storage of approximately twice that number.

 - It may be necessary to perform more than one cryopreservation session in order to freeze an adequate number of embryos.

 Prices and Guarantees

 - Cryopreservations are charged on a per session basis, with a maximum of 15 donor females per session.
 A test straw will be thawed immediately after freezing in order to provide information on the survival and developmental potential of your stored embryos.
 An 80% survival rate is expected upon thaw.
 If we experience a failure as determined by < 50% survival, the session will be repeated at no charge.